wip-abramson/aries-acapy-protocol-example/README.md

 In addition to the protocol's already implemented in Hyperledger aries projects, it is possible to define protocols for specific usecases.
 As long as you describe in the code of the agent a set of **Messages**, each with their own unique **MessageType**, **MessageSchema** and **Handler**.
 This is so that when the agent recieves a **Message** of a particular **MessageType**, it understands the expected structure of the message and how to **Handle** it.
 Handling a **Message** can include sending a webhook to the **Controller** or replying to the sender with a new Message.

-I have uploaded a walkthrough that dives into the Aca-Py implementation details of a protocol, you can view it [here](https://www.youtube.com/watch?v=HjD-fasHmX8).
+I have uploaded a walkthrough [video that dives into the ACA-Py implementation details of a protocol](https://www.youtube.com/watch?v=HjD-fasHmX8).

 To run through the example clone the repo then run `./manage up`.
 This starts 2 aca-py agents with the plugin protocolexample included and defined in acapy_protocol_example.protocolexample.